Aposematism: Behaviour

-The mechanism of defence relies on the memory of the would-be predator; a bird that has once experienced a foul-tasting grasshopper will endeavour to avoid a repetition of the experience.
+The mechanism of defence relies on the memory of the would-be predator; a bird that has once experienced a foul-tasting grasshopper will endeavor to avoid a repetition of the experience.
 As a consequence, aposematic species are often gregarious.
 Before the memory of a bad experience attenuates, the predator may have the experience reinforced through repetition.
-Aposematic organisms often move in a languid fashion, as they have little need for speed and agility.
+Aposematic organisms are often slow-moving, as they have little need for speed and agility.
 Instead, their morphology is frequently tough and resistant to injury, thereby allowing them to escape once the predator is warned off.

 Aposematic species do not need to hide or stay still as cryptic organisms do, so aposematic individuals benefit from more freedom in exposed areas and can spend more time foraging, allowing them to find more and better quality food.
-They may also be able to make use of conspicuous mating displays, including vocal signals, which may then develop through sexual selection.
+They may make use of conspicuous mating displays, including vocal signals, which may then develop through sexual selection.